nordan-conference/nordan-conference.github.io/index.md

 <!--
 Participants will gather at the city center of Joensuu, where attendees will enjoy a welcome dinner. -->

-- Saturday, May 23: The day will feature four engaging talks, followed by an afternoon excursion to the scenic Koli National Park (see the picture below).
+- Saturday, May 23: The day will feature four talks, followed by an afternoon excursion to the scenic Koli National Park (see the picture below).

 <!--
 The day will feature four talks before excursion to Koli national park. -->